berndporr/bci_wall_analysis/README.md

-# Noise walls
+# BCI-walls

-These scripts calculate the SNr and the noise walls
+These scripts calculate the SNr and the SNR-walls

 ## Dataset